Spyobird/blog/content/posts/marks.md

 ### Modelling consumption and costs

 Let’s first begin by modelling costs.
 We assume that the total cost of production by M&S consists of three parts.
 There is a fixed cost $C_f$, a variable cost from producing small bottles $C_s$, and a variable cost in producing large bottles $C_\ell$.
-We can express this as a function of the quantity of drink produced by small bottles $q_s$ and large bottles $q_l$.
+We can express this as a function of the quantity of drink produced by small bottles $q_s$ and large bottles $q_\ell$.

 $$
 C(q_s, q_\ell)=c_f+C_s(q_s)+C_\ell(q_\ell)